 • Shop at the Nassau Straw Market

-• Go for a rum tasting session
+• Go for a rum-tasting session

-Yacht Charter Day 2 – Highborne Cay
+Day 2 – Highborne Cay

-If the dreamy waters of the Nassau beaches weren’t enough, here are some more options of the pristine turquoise along the 3-mile stretch.
+If the dreamy waters of the Nassau beaches weren’t enough, here are some more options for the pristine turquoise along the 3-mile stretch.
 After mooring at the central marina, walk into the island to explore any of the eight wide beaches on the island for some “me” time.
 We recommend the pristine East Beach that’s yet untouched by the vagaries of mankind.

 However, the best thing to do in Highborne Cay is to take a dive boat and explore the rich coral ecosystem around the Austin Smith shipwreck that rests 60 feet below.
 It was a 90-foot Bahamian Defense Force patrol vehicle that was decommissioned in 1995.
-Today, the wreck is a lively example of nature’s power to regrow as you’ll find exotic coral, sponges, and sea fans lining the wreck.
+Today, the wreck is a lively example of nature’s power to regrow, as you’ll find exotic coral, sponges, and sea fans lining the wreck.
 Quite an experience if you’re a serious diver.

 Sailing in Highborne Cay – Things to Know